ROOPH AWARDS

 Edmonton’s annual ROOPH Awards recognize outstanding individuals, organizations and businesses making an impact and working to address affordable housing and homelessness initiatives in Edmonton.

-Each year, Homeward Trust collects nominations from the community for the ROOPH Awards ensuring those whose efforts have had a significant impact on the community are being by recognized by their peers.
+Each year, Homeward Trust collects nominations from the community for the ROOPH Awards, ensuring that those whose efforts have had a significant impact on the community are recognized by their peers.

 A maximum of five (5) awards in the general category will be presented, as well as one Larry Shaben Award for Outstanding Leadership in the Housing Sector.
 This award is named in memory of Larry Shaben, a former Alberta Cabinet Minister, a long-time affordable housing advocate and a leader in addressing housing issues across the Province.
 Larry Shaben was instrumental in initiating the ROOPH Awards.
 He passed away in 2008.